Flunavgt/Flunavgt/README.md

 </div>

-### <div align="center">I'm Federico, a full-time full-stack freelance developer 👨‍💻 currently at Microverse 🚀</div>
+### <div align="center">I'm Federico, a full-time full-stack developer in the making 👨‍💻 currently at Microverse 🚀</div>

-- 🔭 I’m currently working on My JavaScript skills
+- 🔭 I’m working on My JavaScript skills, and open to Oportunities, don't hesitate to get in contact.

 - 🌱 My next step will be React